Kaliyoor, Kasaragod

 Kaliyoor is a village in Kasaragod district in the state of Kerala, India.

 Transportation

 Local roads have access to National Highway No.66 which connects to Mangalore in the north and Calicut in the south.
 The nearest railway station is Manjeshwar on Mangalore-Palakkad line.
 There is an airport at Mangalore.

 Languages

 This locality is an essentially multi-lingual region.
-The people speak Malayalam, Tulu, Beary bashe and Konkani.
+The people speak Kannada, Malayalam, Tulu, Beary bashe and Konkani.
 Migrant workers also speak Hindi and TamilUrdu languages.